crd150/crd150.github.io/lab3.md

 ## 1            80309.
 ```

 Does the average neighborhood income differ by city?
 We need to pair `summarize()` with the function `group_by()` to answer this question.
 The function `group_by()` tells R to run subsequent functions on the data object *by* a group characteristic (such as gender, educational attainment, or in this case, city).
+Let's use our new best friend `%>%`, who we met and hugged in [Lab 2](https://crd150.github.io/lab2.html), to accomplish this task.

 ```r